Pop Culture Madness!

 1945 Pop Culture History

-Frank Sinatra cancelled a $10,000 gig and traveled to Gary, Indiana to convince white high school students striking against integration to return to school.
-Sinatra called it "the most shameful incident in the history of American education."
+Frank Sinatra canceled a $10,000 gig and traveled to Gary, Indiana, to convince white high school students striking against integration to return to school.
+Sinatra called it “the most shameful incident in the history of American education.”

-In his 1945 cartoon debut The Friendly Ghost, Casper attempts suicide by laying across railroad tracks, letting a train run over his head.
-It just passes through him because he's already a ghost.
+In his 1945 cartoon debut, The Friendly Ghost, Casper attempts suicide by lying across railroad tracks, letting a train run over his head.
+It just passes through him because he’s already a ghost.

-Prior to the first nuclear bomb detonation in July of 1945, isotopes such as strontium-90 and cesium-137 did not exist in nature.
-Pieces of art and bottles of wine created before 1945 can be tested for cesium, if they contain traces of cesium they would almost certainly be fake.
+Before the first nuclear bomb detonation in July of 1945, isotopes such as strontium-90 and cesium-137 did not exist in nature.
+Pieces of art and bottles of wine created before 1945 can be tested for cesium; if they contain traces of cesium, they would almost certainly be fake.

-FDR founded an organization to find a cure for polio, and believed that if every American gave only a dime, polio would be eradicated.
-Because of this motto, after his death in 1945, FDR's face was put on the dime, and his organization was renamed "The March of Dimes."
+FDR founded an organization to find a cure for polio and believed that if every American gave only a dime, polio would be eradicated.
+Because of this motto, after he died in 1945, FDR’s face was put on the dime, and his organization was renamed “The March of Dimes.”

-Alexander Fleming predicted the rise antibiotic resistance in his 1945 Nobel Prize speech.
-He warned that massive use of penicillin could lead to the propagation of mutant forms of bacteria that would resist the drug.
+Alexander Fleming predicted the rise of antibiotic resistance in his 1945 Nobel Prize speech.
+He warned that massive use of penicillin could lead to the propagation of mutant bacteria that would resist the drug.

-A 1945 Life article estimated that before the Hiroshima and Nagasaki bombings "probably no more than a few dozen men in the entire country knew the full meaning of the Manhattan Project" More than 100,000 others employed with the project "worked like moles in the dark".
+A 1945 Life article estimated that before the Hiroshima and Nagasaki bombings, “probably no more than a few dozen men in the entire country knew the full meaning of the Manhattan Project.”
+Over 100,000 others employed with the project “worked like moles in the dark.”

 A modern singing birthday card has more computing power than the Allied Forces in 1945.